AI in patient portals pharma

 Benefits for Patients:

-- Improved convenience and accessibility — patients can have online access to their electronic health records and interact with a care provider from anywhere with an internet connection.
+• Improved convenience and accessibility — patients can have online access to their electronic health records and interact with a healthcare professionals through patient portal messages from anywhere with an internet connection.
 In many cases, there is even no need for a visit to the medical center or doctor’s office, saving important time and money.
-Through such portals, patients can also pay the bill online, focusing that time and energy on their recovery.

-- Empowerment and self-management — portals can bring medical education in a patient-friendly form and provide “digestible” medical information that can help people become more aware of their health and treatment journey or interpret test results.
+• Empowerment and self-management — portals can bring medical education in a patient-friendly form and provide “digestible” medical information that can help people become more aware of their health and treatment journey or visualize test results.
 In consequence, patients foster a sense of ownership and control over their health.

 Benefits for Pharma Companies:

-- Improved data collection and analytics — patient-reported personal health data, such as testing results captured through the portal, can be invaluable for research and development efforts.
+• Improved data collection and analytics — patient-reported personal health data captured through the portal, can be invaluable for research and development efforts.

 However, challenges still exist:

-- Data security and privacy concerns — And we come to this prevailing matter.
-Any information technology should be securely dealt with, especially when it operates with electronic health records, people’s most private data, thus patient safety..
+• Data security and privacy concerns — any information technology should be securely dealt with, especially when it operates with electronic health records, people’s most private data, thus patient safety.
 While AI and Machine Learning bring a tremendous amount of efficiency, they should also be implemented with the greatest caution regarding security and privacy.

 1.2 Existing technologies and limitations